 So if you’re a malnourished child who is likely to skip school if you don’t have breakfast, you should probably eat breakfast.
 Otherwise, I wouldn’t worry about it.

 I’ll conclude with a simple suggestion: try skipping breakfast for a few days and see how it goes.
 Give your body a chance to adjust.
-Drink plenty of fluids to combat your hunger pangs and look forward to an even more satisfying lunch.
+Drink plenty of water and/or low-calories drinks to combat your hunger pangs and look forward to an even more satisfying lunch.
 It could be all you need to do to lose weight.

-If that seems too daunting, check this instead: How to Lose Weight Without Dieting [Breakfast Edition].
+And if that seems too daunting (at least for now), check this out instead: How to Lose Weight Without Dieting [Breakfast Edition].